-The "Competencies required of the new graduate" (1998, RNABC) state that the new graduate: integrates research findings from nursing, health sciences and related disciplines into own nursing practice (with peer consultation); engages in conducting health or nursing research by identifying researchable questions and collecting or assembling research data (under direction); and uses evidence-based knowledge from nursing, health sciences and related disciplines to select and individualize nursing interventions (practicing independently) We will be looking at evidence-based practice and nursing theory in more detail and exploring how they are integrated into clinical practice.
+The "Competencies required of the new graduate" (2000, RNABC) state that the new graduate: integrates research findings from nursing, health sciences and related disciplines into own nursing practice (with peer consultation); engages in conducting health or nursing research by identifying researchable questions and collecting or assembling research data (under direction); and uses evidence-based knowledge from nursing, health sciences and related disciplines to select and individualize nursing interventions (practicing independently).
+The nurse participates in analyzing, developing, implementing and evaluating nursing practice policy in the workplace.
+As part of the role of the nurse, the nurse participates in quality assurance and improvement activities to enhance client care and nursing practice.
+We will be looking at evidence-based practice and nursing theory in more detail and exploring how they are integrated into clinical practice.

-EVIDENCE/RESEARCH BASED PRACTICE Class preparation RNABC position statement 7 Define research/evidence-based on Nursing Research practice.
-RNABC Standard for Describe the goals of nursing Nursing Practice (1998) research according to the RNABC P39 position statement.
-What is the purpose of research based practice?
+EVIDENCE/RESEARCH BASED PRACTICE Class preparation RNABC (1992).
+Position 7 Define research/evidence-based practice. statement on Nursing Research Describe the goals of nursing research according to the RNABC (www.rnabc.bc.ca) position statement.
+RNABC Standard for What is the purpose of research based practice?
+Nursing Practice (1998) P39 What are the barriers to nursing , research?
 Simpson, B. (1996).
-What are the barriers to nursing Evidence-based nursing practice: state of the art. research?
-Canadian Nurse, What are some examples of research/evidence based clinical November, 22-25. practice tools?
-RNABC: Integrating Class discussion evidence-based practice Identify research studies that would clinical tools with practice fulfill the goals of nursing research.
-(1996)Discuss the role nurses can play in relation to nursing research?
-What role can you assume as student nurses?
+What are some examples of Evidence-based nursing research/evidence based clinical practice: state of the art. practice tools?
+Canadian Nurse, November, 22-25.
+Class discussion · Identify research studies that would fulfill the goals of nursing research.
+RNABC (1996): Integrating evidence-based Discuss the role nurses can play in relation to nursing research? practice clinical tools with practice What role can you assume as student nurses?
 Discuss solutions to breaking down the barriers to research.

 How can clinical paths be a source of nursing research studies?

 Review selected research studies in class and identify:

-- a) the purpose of the study - b) potential impact on patient outcomes the goal it achieves in relation to the goals of nursing research
+a) the purpose of the study

+b) potential impact on patient outcomes

+the goal it achieves in relation to the

+goals of nursing research